LincaMarius/ISAP-1_Control_Unit/README.md

 ![ Figure 9 ](/Pictures/Figure9.png)

-25 logic gates and 5 inverters are required to implement the original Control Block diagram for the SAP-1 computer.
+25 logic gates and 5 inverters are required to implement the original Control Matrix schematic for the SAP-1 computer.

 ## ISAP-1 Model A Version 1.1
 In Version 1.1, an improvement is made to the ISAP-1 computer by implementing the Variable Machine Cycle.